-In a small bowl, combine high-quality mayonnaise, chopped cornichons, parsley, capers, whole grain mustard, lemon juice, salt, and pepper:
+In a small bowl, combine high-quality mayonnaise, chopped cornichons, fresh parsley, capers, whole grain mustard, fresh lemon juice, salt, and black pepper:

 I use homemade Mayonnaise when I make this sauce because I’m really picky about the flavor, but using a storebought mayonnaise is perfectly fine, so long as you love the flavor of the one you’re using.